apexstudios/tool-package/Guides/Arcanist/How to apply changes from revisions to your working copy.md

 You should always keep this method in mind.
 It _will_ work.
 Your best fallback option, and probably your only one.

+NOTE: This will probably only work for non-binary files.
+Textures, models, particles, maps, music and the `MasterTextFile.dat` get to stay out.
+I do not give any guarantees that these will work on the enumerated files.

 Retrieving the patch
 --------------------